V4G4X/nix_config/README.md

 # Nix Configurations

-This repo contains my system and user configurations using nix.
+This repo contains my system and user configurations using nix (flakes).

 ## Installation